Pat & Mat: Related products

 At least two books with the series' characters have been published:

 A Czech computer development company, Centauri Production released the Pat & Mat mini video game.
 It was released in Czech language in the Czech Republic on 1 October 2009, and in other EU countries in English in 2010.
 The English version from Steam was taken down in July 2020.

 There is a wide range of Pat & Mat merchandise available, including games, dolls, key rings, office material, posters and T-shirts.
-In Dutch supermarkets Pat & Mat food is also available.